-The Battle of Cowpens was fought at a time when the American colonists were in danger of losing the South to the British — but one man's military genius turned the tide of the war for independence.
+Before the Revolutionary War's Battle of Cowpens, the colonists were in danger of losing the South to the British — but one man's military genius turned the tide of the war.

 Taking place on Jan.
 17, 1781, the Battle of Cowpens marked a turning point in the American Revolutionary War in the South, boosting morale and offering colonists new courage in the final days of the fight for independence.

 It came not a moment too soon — the colonists were on the verge of losing the Carolinas forever when the stunning victory turned the tide.
 Their triumph was due in large part to the creative and unconventional tactics of American Brigadier General Daniel Morgan, whose feigned route and double envelopment went down as some of the cleverest ruses in military history.

 Before The Battle Of Cowpens, The American South Hovered On The Verge Of Defeat

 Prior to 1781, the Carolinas had been the site of a series of military disasters for the colonists.
 The previous year, the Americans had lost the Siege of Charleston.
 The six-week-long conflict concluded with the surrender of 3,371 men to the British.
 It effectively put an end to the American army in the South.

 Things got still worse for the colonists during the Battle of Camden later that summer, a loss so spectacular that the American general responsible never commanded troops again.

-By the winter of 1781, all that was left was a scrappy resistance and a group of American guerilla fighters who plagued any British troops caught in the outlying lands.
+By the winter of 1781, all that was left was a scrappy resistance and a group of American guerrilla fighters who plagued any British troops caught in the outlying lands.
 For all intents and purposes, the British controlled South Carolina.

 Brigadier General Daniel Morgan found himself in South Caroline for two reasons.
 First, his troops badly needed supplies, and they planned to forage in the area.
 They also needed to encourage the local colonists to continue to fight the good fight — morale in Cherokee County was flagging.